 The project incidentally investigated ways in which art and creative interpretation can raise awareness and also create an interaction between artist, participant or individual with a specific environment or scape.

-The spirit of this project lives on in the work done through art.love.nature
+The spirit of this project lives on in most of the work I do.

 Context for the SCAPES art project